armory/documentation/_spinnaker_install_admin_guides/okta.md

 ```

 > Note: The value you enter for `issuerId` must match the value entered in "Audience URI (SP Entity ID)" when configuring the app in Okta

+## Troubleshooting

+Make sure the dns are correctly pointing to the loadbalancers of gate-URL and deck-URL.

+Verify that the gate-URL is the one entered in Okta with `:8084/saml/SSO` appended to it.

+Validate that the service-addess-url in your halconfig file is the gate-URL.